g-omarsdottir/rock-paper-scissors-lizard-spock-game/README.md

 README content
 ## Project and Site Owner Goals
+The goal is to create an easy and enjoyable game that requires no previous knowledge.
+Since the game is played against the computer, the user does not require a counterpart and can play whenever and wherever he or she likes.

 ## User Experience

 ## Target Audience
+People who enjoy playing online games.
+People who don't have or do not wish to have a counterpart to play with.
+Fans of the sitcom The Big Bang Theory.

 ### First Time Visitors Goals
+To play a game for fun.
+To play a familiar game that introduces additional variables and to enjoy learning new things.
+To be able to easily understand and follow rules of the game.
+To get instant positive feedback when playing the game because it doesn't require investing a lot of time to learn rules, to play the game or to plan a game strategy.

 ### Returning Visitors Goals
+To have fun playing the game without having to read and understand a lot of rules.

 ### Frequent Visitors Goals
+To play a familiar game to pass time in a fun way and/or to clear the head between long working sessions.
+To see if it's possible to create a strategy to win randomly generated play moves of the computer.

 ## Design
 ### Imagery